02zavala/teereserve-fire/README.md

     ```

 3.  **Set up environment variables:**
-    Copy the example environment file and fill in the required values.
+    Copy the example environment file and fill in the required values from your Firebase, Stripe, and Google Cloud projects.
     ```bash
     cp .env.example .env.local
     ```